 Contentment is of course the one emotional state that people in a consumer society are never supposed to feel for long.
 All advertising is witness to the need for consumers to always feel less than satisfied with their existing circumstances.
 Ironically, in advertising we also see a backhanded compliment to the role of this emotional regulatory system in so far as the great, elusive promised outcome of every purchase is to finally allow the buyer to be – content.

 The outline of this model can be summarized in a few key neurological facts.
 The fight or flight system involves the brain’s fast acting amygdala, the sympathetic nervous system and the stress hormone cortisol.
 The reward and incentive system involves the brain chemical dopamine and the brain’s pleasure circuits.
-The soothing system involves the parasympathetic nervous system and often the hormone oxytocin.
+The soothing system involves the parasympathetic nervous system with serotonin and often the hormone oxytocin.
 All three systems work together to keep an organism balanced.

 The value of this rather simple model is to remind us that while we have the dark sufferings of fear, pain and loss, we also have the happiness of achievement and the happiness of gratitude.
 The model makes explicit the way in which human happiness comes in two flavors and draws our attention to the one which we have let atrophy as individuals and as a society.